 Easy Data Transform allows the use of regular expressions in the replace, if and filter transforms.
+It is also available as part of the Javascript language in the Javascript transform.

 Regular expressions are a powerful way to match patterns in text (including text representation of dates and numbers).
 For example, you can use a regular expression in the Replace transform to swap first and last names: